bcgov/mines-digital-trust/docs/collections/_beta/guide.md

 ---
-layout: team
+layout: service
-name: ACCESS
+name: GUIDE

-title: How to Access Your Business Partner Agent
+title: User Guide
 description: The Business Partner Agent (BPA) is software run by an organization for issuing, holding, and/or verifying digital trust credentials.
 Currently there are 2 ways to log into your organization's BPA.
 You can use your IDIR Username & Password if you work for the BC Government, or a personal Access Verifiable Credential (VC) issued by us.
 ---
 #### How to get the Access VC